sloanahrens/devops-toolkit-tutorials/1-2-containerization-celery.md

     external: false
 ```

-This Docker-Compose file creates the same `postgres` and `django` instances as in Part 1, and adds [redis](https://redis.io/) and [RabbitMQ](https://www.rabbitmq.com/) services as well as a second `baseimage` instance configured to run a single Celery worker.
+This Docker-Compose file creates the same `postgres` and `django` instances we had earlier, and adds [redis](https://redis.io/) and [RabbitMQ](https://www.rabbitmq.com/) services as well as a second `baseimage` instance configured to run a single Celery worker.

 Now, with everything else in place, we can run it (from the `source` directory on the host OS) with: